flavian-manea/entro-py/pyschultz/README.txt

-Pyschultz Python library for Entropy and Mutual Information using various estimators:
+Python library for Entropy and Mutual Information using various estimators:

 General remarks: